 As with the other categories, the ski was shooting uphill at the end of the turn in crud — perhaps to a greater extent as it was being deflected by the chunky snow.
 However, after the retune, rough-and-tumble snow conditions are where this ski's power shines through.
 With a de-tuned front half, the 90eights can be a powerhouse in the chop, using their rigidity to bust through funky snow.

 We did not find these skis to be very lively at all; they received our lowest ranking here of any ski in any metric.
-There is virtually no rebound, especially compared to the Soul 7s and the Elan Ripstick 94 W. They're in the middle of the bunch when it comes to their weight, and they don't spring into the air very easily.
-The 90eights* have regular camber underfoot, unlike the fully rockered Auras, but the camber is so slight that they're nearly flat.
+There is virtually no rebound, especially compared to the Soul 7s and the Elan Ripstick 94.
+They're in the middle of the bunch when it comes to their weight, and they don't spring into the air very easily.
+The 90eights have regular camber underfoot, but the camber is so slight that they're nearly flat.
 Flat describes the experience of skiing them, as well.
 You can't let up on these boards; you must remind them of who is in charge at all times, which doesn't lend itself to a light-hearted experience.

 The 90Eights do not love the moguls.
 They don't smear across the top of bumps well, and they're a bit too stiff to keep them rolling with the punches.
 They tend to launch their unsuspecting skier into the air rather than submitting to being driven across the undulating surface.

-This ski retails at $649, and while that is in the upper half price-wise of the skis we tested, we think it is a good price for this ski.
+While this ski retails in the upper half price-wise of the skis we tested, we think it is a good price for this ski.
 As many skiers might like to have them de-tuned, it may be worth considering that tuning cost of approximately $60 on top of the retail cost.
-If you're hunting for even more of a steal, for a versatile ski, the Icelantics, the Elans, and the Black Pearls all sell for $600.
+If you're hunting for even more of a steal, for a versatile ski, the Icelantics, the Elans, and the Black Pearls all sell for a bit less.

 A stiff and powerful ski that sometimes rewards a strong skier in the right conditions, but will punish those who can't handle it.